 Quite often, the price of a washer and dryer is cheaper than the cost of buying them separately, so they can make sense in monetary terms.

-You do need to be aware that the drying capacity is usually much less than drum size.
-This is fine if you're doing half-loads and need something in a hurry, but means you need to separate full loads.
+You do need to be aware that the drying capacity is usually much less than the drum size.
+This is fine if you're only doing half-loads and need something in a hurry.
+However, you can’t dry everything from a full-load wash cycle.

 Also, washer dryer combos use a lot more energy than just a washer alone, and there are more safety risks involved.